Abhiraj441/OriWelcomeBot/readme.txt

 Change The fields to whatever you wish it to be in any of the places where it has '', `` or "" I recommend you don't touch anything else unless you know how to use Discord.js!

+JSON Folders don't allow commits so they're in here

+DONT USE CONFIG.JSON IF YOU ARE PLANNING TO USE IT AS A WELCOME BOT ONLY

+If you are adding extra commands:

+Change the parts inside []